tsaruggan/matisse/docs/MIS.md

 <a name="normal"></a>

 ## normal(baseColour, blendColour) ⇒ [<code>Colour</code>](#Colour)
 This is the blend mode which specifies no blending.
-The blending formula simply selects the blend color.
+The blending formula simply selects the blend colour.

 **Kind**: global function
 **Returns**: [<code>Colour</code>](#Colour) - The colour resulting from the blend